AbsaOSS/fa-db/README.md

 * `class SlickOptionalResultFunction` - abstract class for DB functions returning optional result
 * `class SlickSingleResultFunctionWithStatus` - abstract class for DB functions with status handling; it requires an implementation of `StatusHandling` to be mixed-in (`StandardStatusHandling` available out-of-the-box)
-* `class SlickMultipleResultFunctionWithStatus` - as `SlickSingleResultFunctionWithStatus` but for multiple record retrieval, it requires an implementation of `StatusAggregator` to be mixed-in (`ByFirstErrorStatusAggregator`, `ByFirstRowStatusAggregator`, and `ByMajorityErrorsStatusAggregator` available out of the box)
+* `class SlickMultipleResultFunctionWithStatus` - as `SlickSingleResultFunctionWithStatus` but for multiple record retrieval
+* `class SlickMultipleResultFunctionWithAggStatus` - as `SlickMultipleResultFunctionWithStatus` but it aggregates the statuses into a single record.
+It requires an implementation of `StatusAggregator` to be mixed-in (`ByFirstErrorStatusAggregator`, `ByFirstRowStatusAggregator`, and `ByMajorityErrorsStatusAggregator` available out of the box)
 * `class SlickOptionalResultFunctionWithStatus` - as `SlickSingleResultFunctionWithStatus` but the returning record is optional